rcz777-cell/glitch-hello-node/README.md

 ← `public/style.css`: The styling rules for the pages in your site.

 ← `server.js`: The **Node.js** server script for your new site.
-The JavaScript defines the endpoints in the site backend–one to return the homepage and one to update with the submitted color.
-Each one sends data to a Handlebars template which builds these parameter values into the web page.
+The JavaScript defines the endpoints in the site back-end, one to return the homepage and one to update with the submitted color.
+Each one sends data to a Handlebars template which builds these parameter values into the web page the visitor sees.

 ← `src/`: This folder holds the site template along with some basic data files.